nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Stacks and Queues - Exercises/Crossroads/README.md

 	On the following lines, until you receive the "END" command, you will receive one of two things:
          	A car – a string containing any ASCII character, or The command "green" indicates the start of a green light cycle

+A green light cycle goes as follows:

+	During the green light, cars will enter and exit the crossroads one by one.
+	During the free window, cars will only exit the crossroads